 ACTIONS FOR ALREADY GRANTED “CLASSIC” EUROPEAN (EP) PATENTS

-Patent proprietors wishing to avoid the risk of central revocation of their “classic” EP patents by the UPC for all ‘UP-space’ states can opt-out any of their granted EP patents and supplementary protection certificates (SPCs) from the UPC’s exclusive competence during the transitional period - unless an action has already been brought before the UPC.
+Patent proprietors wishing to avoid the risk of central revocation of their classic EP patents by the UPC for all ‘UP-space’ states can opt-out any of their granted EP patents and supplementary protection certificates (SPCs) from the UPC’s exclusive competence during the transitional period - unless an action has already been brought before the UPC.
 The opt-out will stay in place for the whole lifetime of the patent or SPC.
 Disputes in respect of opted-out patents or SPCs will then be heard by national courts only.
 Attractively for proprietors, an opt-out may be later withdrawn, allowing an infringement action to be initiated before the UPC.
 Such a withdrawal is possible only if no action relating to the patent has been commenced before a national court yet – therefore, if an adversary acts first before a national court, the proprietor’s path for centralized enforcement before the UPC will be foreclosed.
-Moreover, the withdrawal of an opt-out is final, i.e., it will not be possible to file a second opt-out for the same patent.
+Moreover, the withdrawal of an opt-out is final, i.e., it is not possible to file a second opt-out for the same patent.

 Applications for opt-out are lodged electronically with the UPC Registry, by all actual proprietors of the patent in all EPC states.
 If these proprietors differ from those currently recorded in national patent registers, a declaration will be needed that the former are entitled to be recorded in the national patent registers.